SteveBarnett/Front-end-Frameworks/frameworks.md

 ## Grid systems

-If you just want some help putting together a solid grid, you can use [Gridly](http://ionicabizau.github.io/gridly/example/), a minimal grid system.
+If you want some help putting together a solid grid, you can use [Gridly](http://ionicabizau.github.io/gridly/example/), a minimal grid system.

-If you use [Sass](http://sass-lang.com/), [Susy](http://susy.oddbird.net/) is very handy.
+If you use [Sass](http://sass-lang.com/), [Susy](http://susy.oddbird.net/) is handy.
 It's a set of tools for creating powerful custom grid layouts.

 ## Small frameworks

  [![](img/milligram.png)](http://milligram.github.io/) [![](img/bulma.png)](http://bulma.io/) [![](img/pure.png)](http://purecss.io/) [![](img/cutestrap.jpg)](https://www.cutestrap.com/)

 [Milligram](http://milligram.github.io/) is a minimalist CSS framework.
-It's very light, but has few features.
-[Skeleton](http://getskeleton.com/) is dead simple, responsive boilerplate.
+It's light, but has few features.
+[Skeleton](http://getskeleton.com/) is a straightforward, responsive boilerplate.
 [Cutestrap](https://www.cutestrap.com/) is a trimmed down, cuter, version of Bootstrap ([see below](#full-on-frameworks)).

 If you want something with a bit more, try [Bulma](http://bulma.io/) (has more character) or [Furtive](http://furtive.co/) (more opinionated, designed more as a starting point).